Regent College: Buildings and features

 The John Richard Allison Library is one of the major theological libraries in Western Canada.
 It houses the resources of Regent and Carey Theological College.
 Its catalogue is shared with Carey Theological College, Vancouver School of Theology, and St. Mark's College.

 Regent College Bookstore is one of the premier theological bookstores in Western Canada.
 It frequently hosts public lectures and booksignings, and has its own publishing program.

-The Lookout Gallery showcases seven annual exhibitions, including shows by Regent students in the Christianity and the Arts concentration.
+The Dal Schindell Gallery showcases seven annual exhibitions, including shows by Regent students in the Christianity and the Arts concentration.

 The Chapel is the heart of worship and community building at Regent.
 The weekly Tuesday Chapel service at 11 am is widely attended by students, faculty, staff, and guests.
 The piano within is a Steinway grand.

 True North Windtower features photovoltaic art glass by artist Sarah Hall, and it has been documented by the Institute for Stained Glass in Canada.

 The Atrium & The Well, a coffee shop which grew out of one Regent student’s final Christianity & the Marketplace project.
 In 2011 the kitchen off the Atrium was re-dedicated as the Rita Houston Kitchen, to mark the powerful impact of Rita Houston on Regent’s community life over the years.